 - Aboriginal and Torres Strait Islander people

-Please make sure any health care or aged care workers or residents are noted on the laboratory request form so their test can be prioritised.
+Please make sure any health care, aged care or disability support workers or residents are noted on the laboratory request form so their test can be prioritised.

-Asymptomatic people do not require testing, except in special circumstances such as recovered cases wishing to return to work in a health care facility, aged care facility or other high-risk clinical setting, or the person is part of a public health unit outbreak investigation.
+Asymptomatic people do not usually require testing, except in special circumstances, e.g. active case finding in outbreak settings or returned travellers from overseas or Victoria.
 For further advice please see the COVID-19 control guideline for public health units or call your local public health unit on 1300 066 055.

 Testing for COVID-19